Slide Show Dates

 EQUIPMENT

-1. Motorcoach is owned and operated by Cross Country Tours of Spartanburg South Carolina.
+1. Motorcoach is owned and operated by Cross Country Trailways out of Spartanburg, SC.

 2. Motorcoach will be serviced according to the service manual at Bus Terminals

-3. An ICC licensed driver will do the driving of the bus
+3. A DOT licensed driver will do the driving of the bus

-4. The motorcoach is loaded with accessories such as: am/fm stereo CD/cassette system, air conditioning, PA system, CB radio, VCR, and bathroom.
+4. The Motorcoach is loaded with accessories such as: am/fm stereo system, air conditioning, PA system, Two-way radio, DVD Player, bathroom and 110 volt plug at each seat for charging devices.

-B. 1.
-The 2009 Ford Vans are fully loaded and leased from Triangle Van Rental in Charlotte, NC
+B. The 2022 Ford Vans are fully loaded and leased from Capital Ford in Raleigh, NC.

 2. The counselors, tour directors and the program director will do the driving of the vans.